WebRTC-Thesis-Unina/RTC_Attacks/4_rtp_bleed_injection_asterisk/README.md

 # Scenario 4: RTP Injection Attack
 ### Description
 In this scenario, after two clients establish a communication, an attacker can intercept the RTP traffic (due to the RTP Bleed vulnerability) and inject malicious audio into the conversation.
+This is possible because, due to NATting, because the RTP proxies learn the attacker's IP address and subsequently send the RTP stream to him.
+In this way, it can listen to the legitimate conversation and inject  malignous audio into it.

 ### How to reproduce the issue
 As a first step, the containers are started with: